 But sometimes we get it wrong and develop ideas that are not in alignment with God’s ways.
 This happens because our values are not in alignment with God’s or we have forgotten to leave room for God.
 Most often it is just a case of someone who doesn’t know God and doesn’t know any better, but sometimes a person develops something with evil intent such as when a con artist develops a con game based on understanding our (fallen) human nature.

-Worldly wisdom, therefore, is not like godly wisdom.
+Human wisdom, therefore, is not like godly wisdom.
 Godly wisdom is always 100% right.
-Worldly wisdom has a range, from downright ungodly to wisdom that unintentionally aligns with God’s ways.
+Human wisdom has a range, from downright ungodly to wisdom that unintentionally aligns with God’s ways.
 For example, people with no awareness of God can still do good deeds because they believe it is the right thing to do.

-The issue isn’t that worldly wisdom is the opposite of godly wisdom, but that even at its very best it is incomplete without godly wisdom.
-On a continuum from foolishness/ignorance to godly wisdom, worldly wisdom can be anywhere from 100% wrong to being 100% right (about the topic at hand), except for its source.
-If worldly wisdom meets godly standards, then feel free to use it.
+The issue isn’t that human wisdom is the opposite of godly wisdom, but that even at its very best it is incomplete without godly wisdom.
+On a continuum from foolishness/ignorance to godly wisdom, human wisdom can be anywhere from 100% wrong to being 100% right (about the topic at hand).
+If human wisdom meets godly standards, then feel free to use it.

 How to distinguish the difference?
 How to tell if a secular leadership technique is appropriate for a Christian to use?
 Here’s some advice from a great little book: